nenadsky/linux-install/fedora/README.md

-## Fedora 41 Minimal KDE Plasma Install
+## Fedora 41 Minimal KDE Plasma / Gnome Install
-A guide to install Fedora Linux with the KDE Plasma Desktop Environment (DE) from a minimal Fedora installation.
+A guide to install Fedora Linux with the KDE Plasma Desktop Environment (DE) / Gnome from a minimal Fedora installation.
 This will allow better control over which packages are included in Fedora KDE and result in a cleaner, lighter Fedora installation than the official Fedora KDE spin offers.
 The guide will provide step-by-step instructions to accomplish installing the KDE DE on top of a minimal Fedora install with basic set of apps to provide basic desktop functionality.

 I set out to do this as I found the official Fedora KDE spin to be bloated.
-I found out I was not the only person who felt this way as I found plenty of evidence online of others who felt the same about Fedora's official KDE spin.
-The issue is that the Fedora KDE spin includes many programs and packages that the majority of people do not want or use.
+I found out I was not the only person who felt this way as I found plenty of evidence online of others who felt the same about Fedora's official KDE spin / Workstation.
+The issue is that the Fedora KDE spin / Workstation includes many programs and packages that the majority of people do not want or use.
 From another perspective, people would rather have the option to install the software packages versus having them installed without choice.
-In my research I did not find any answers that satisfied my desire for a clean, light Fedora KDE installation.
-Most people seemed to be taking Workstation and slapping KDE on top of it or taking the KDE spin and trying to uninstall stuff in a painstaking manner.
+In my research I did not find any answers that satisfied my desire for a clean, light Fedora KDE/Gnome installation.

 Just to be clear, this isnt an extreme take on minimalism.
 I am positive there are packages that can be excluded from my guide and have a machine still work.
 My real goal here is to avoid the trove of KDE applications included in the Fedora KDE spin and avoid having multiple packages for the same thing (like 3 text editors, 2 software centers, etc.).
 Ideally, I want Fedora KDE with a select few KDE applications.